 If you have a birthday on an even date (2, 4, 6 etc - of the month) you will receive a test kit on or near their birthday during the first year.
 If you have odd date birthday, your test will arrive in the second year of the programme.

 The testing kits are small - just a little bigger than a USB stick, easy to use and designed to detect early signs of bowel cancer.
 Early detection enables early intervention which gives people who return the test a much better chance of a successful long-term health outcome.

 In the first year we expect to detect 100 cancers early and around 1000 pre-cancerous growths.

-If you are in this key age band, look out for your test and Start a Movement that could save your life.
+If you are in this key age band, look out for your test.
+Acting now could save your life.

 New Zealand has one of the highest rates of bowel cancer in the world and 1200 people die from this disease each year.
 It is the second most common cause of death from cancer.

 The disease typically affects people over 60 years old, and is more likely to affect men than women.
 In Maori men it’s the third most common cancer.

 Early stage bowel cancer is difficult to detect without screening.